 Robotic Vision and Intelligence

-Robots must be able to sense and learn from experience to achieve autonomy.
+Assumed knowledge: Basics of linear algebra, calculus, and probability and statistics.
+Proficiency in Python and PyTorch.
+Prerequisite course/s: ROB701 Introduction to Robotics Course description: Robots must be able to sense and learn from experience to achieve autonomy.
 The most frequently used sensing technique is vision.
 We will explore both the fundamental techniques used in image processing and computer vision analysis (localize objects, recognize objects, segment images) together with advanced tools that allow robots to estimate the motion of objects, estimate depth or reconstruct 3D scenes from a set of images.
-To give robots the ability to learn, we will explore Reinforcement Learning (RL).
-RL is a subfield of ML that is inspired by how humans learn.
+To give robots the ability to learn, we will explore reinforcement learning (RL).
+RL is a subfield of machine learning (ML) that is inspired by how humans learn.
 The RL agent interacts with its environment, observes the impact of its actions, and receives rewards (positive or negative, depending on how well it accomplishes a given task).
 We cover both the fundamental and advanced RL algorithms and discuss their advantages and disadvantages in various robotics settings. |

 4 |